 Start with leadership

 A successful and meaningful employee experience starts from the top.
-Deloitte’s Global Human Capital Trends report suggests assigning a C-suite leader to support the employee experience cause and lead the team to employee experience-related deliverables.
+Deloitte’s Global Human Capital Trends report suggests assigning C-suite-level decision-makers to support the employee experience cause and lead the team to employee experience-related deliverables.

 “For us, the focus around employee experience is on creating a seamless experience around the things somebody needs to do as an employee while allowing them to focus on the business we hired them for—development, sales, leading new products [and so on].
 We’ve actually created a VP level role to strictly focus on the employee experience.”– Adam Khraling, VP of Global HRIS at American Express